Rules

 Blind judging is a key part of RICE, so videos must not identify their editors.

-- The video must not have been seen by any other participants of the contest, to the best of your knowledge.
+- To the best of your knowledge, your video must not have been seen by other participants (including spectators).

 -

-RICE submissions may be sent to other events ONLY when the editor of the video is not identified until on or after 4 March.
+RICE submissions may be sent to other events ONLY if the editor remains anonymous until on or after 4 March.

 This includes when the editor + identifying video information appears in text!Frequently Asked Questions (tap to expand)